notify Key Takeaways

 - Move-In Inspections Required: Virginia law mandates that landlords and property owners provide tenants with a move-in inspection report, detailing the dwelling unit's condition.
 Failure to do so can result in the forfeiture of any deposit claims.

-- Deductions from Security Deposits: Virginia landlords may use a tenant's deposit to cover unpaid rent, fees, damage beyond normal wear and tear, or costs from an early lease termination.
+- Deductions from Security Deposits: Landlords deduct money from a tenant's deposit to cover unpaid rent, fees, damage beyond normal wear and tear during the tenancy, or costs from an early lease termination.

-State law requires that landlords and property owners charging security deposits abide by certain rules.
-In Virginia, these security deposit laws dictate things like:
+Virginia security deposit law requires that landlords and property owners who charge security deposits abide by certain rules.
+Virginia security deposit laws dictate things like:

-The maximum security deposit amount you can charge a tenant as a part of their rental agreement.
+The maximum security deposit amount that landlords charge a tenant as part of their rental agreement.

-When to return the tenant's deposit, or whatever portion remains, after the tenant vacates the premises.
+When to return the tenant's full deposit, or the remaining portion, after the tenant moves out of the premises or if the tenant breaks the lease.

-To avoid potential issues, familiarize yourself with the state’s security deposit laws.
-This way, you’ll know what you can and cannot do regarding tenants’ security deposits in Virginia.
+This way, landlords will know what they can and cannot do regarding tenants’ security deposits in Virginia.
 Keep on reading this blog by KRS Lynchburg to learn more about Virginia security deposit laws.

 A Guide to Virginia Security Deposit Laws